YangZhangMizzou/WaterfowlDetector/_build/html/_sources/datasets.rst.txt

 Pretrained models

 We also provide pretrained model for our six datasets from A to F. Also, we provide general models which are trained by part or all of six datasets.
-These Pretrained models available here.
+These Pretrained models available `here <https://drive.google.com/drive/folders/1Cv41H6agrxOlDDcfSmHs_4AgAINCwVQT?usp=sharing>`_ .
 Download and unzip it into folder :file:`models`

 .. csv-table:: Pretrained models
    :header: "Model name", "Training dataset","Inference dataset","Precision","Recall","F1-Score"